How to Get More Magnesium for Fibroids

 I plan to try MaryRuth’s Liposomal Magnesium.
 I appreciate that it has a clean formula, and many of the reviews spoke highly of the taste.

-My strategy is to incorporate an oral form and use magnesium flakes in my bath one to two times a week to help increase my levels.
+My personal strategy is to incorporate an oral form and use magnesium flakes in my bath one to two times a week.
 I’ve experienced less bloating and more restful sleep with this strategy.

-Always consult your healthcare provider when figuring out which form is best for you and your symptoms.
+Always consult your healthcare provider when determining which form is best for you and your symptoms.

 Have you tried any magnesium supplements or had testing for your levels?
 Let me know in the comments!